-Our mission – as it was 50 years ago when Les, Alice and Mollie began our journey – is to support people for better musculoskeletal health.
+Our mission – as it was just over 50 years ago when Les, Alice and Mollie began our journey – is to support people for better musculoskeletal health.

 One way we achieve this is by providing valuable, up-to-date, high-quality information for people living with MSK conditions.

 This year’s free lecture, ‘Medicinal cannabis in Australia: Weeding out the facts’ features Dr Richard di Natale, outgoing Senator and former leader of the Australian Greens, and Prof Iain McGregor, Lambert Initiative for Cannabinoid Therapeutics, University of Sydney.
 They discuss the use of medicinal cannabis in Australia – what it is, available forms, access issues in Australia and the current evidence for use.

 Prior to entering parliament, Richard was a GP and public health specialist.
 He has worked in Aboriginal health & HIV prevention and in the drug and alcohol sector.
 Richard is a strong advocate for drug law reform.
 Iain has a strong interest in the area of medicinal cannabis with more than 20 years of experience in cannabinoid research.
 The Lambert Initiative for Cannabinoid Therapeutics was formed in 2015 with a gift of unprecedented generosity from the Lambert family to the University of Sydney.

 Koadlow Lecture 2020 – watch it now